 Any person other than the student, his/her parent(s), guardian(s), teachers, counselors, or school officials, may gain access to the student's records if the parent(s)/guardian(s) (or student if over 18) present a release of information stating specific items to be released and to whom the information is to be given.
-Records are also released to other educational institutions as provided for in the Family Educational Rights and Privacy Act (FERPA)
+Records are also released to other educational institutions without prior parental or student consent as allowed by the Family Educational Rights and Privacy Act (FERPA).